decaffeinate/bulk-decaffeinate/README.md

 The `filesToProcess` setting has highest precedence, then `pathFile`, then `searchDirectory`.

+Each of these has a command line arg version; see the result of `--help` for more information.

 ### Other configuration

 * `jscodeshiftScripts`: an optional array of paths to